apache/apisix-website/blog/en/blog/2023/08/11/rate-limit.md

 }'
 ```

 Now consumers in the `team_acme` group can only send ten requests per minute to your API, while consumers in the `team_rocket` group can send 100.
+So when `alice` from `team_acme` sends nine requests in a minute another user in the team, `bob` can only send one more request before the rate-limit quota is met.

 ## Multi-Node Rate Limits